 A good way to find out if you have listed honors relevant to the job or if you need to leave them off, is to upload your resume to the tool below - it’ll scan it and let you know what you need to add or remove from your resume and give you suggestions on how to improve other aspects of your resume.

 When developing your resume, you might run into the problem of having limited job experience.
 If this is the case, consider beefing up the extracurriculars and honors section of your resume.
 Often, these skills are transferable to jobs and emphasize your abilities.

 In this scenario, adding in an extracurriculars or honors section to your resume is beneficial.
 Start by listing out any organizations you belong to or volunteer experience you have.
 Then, much like you would with jobs, list your responsibilities.
 Write each blurb in an active voice to make yourself stand out.

-By including honors in your resume, you stand out.
-Honors on a resume can catch a hiring manager’s eye.
-They help you make an impression.
+Including honors on your resume helps you to stand out.
+Relevant or prestigious honors can catch a hiring manager’s eye and help you make an impression.

-Resume building is tough.
-Outside feedback is never a bad idea.
+Get feedback on your resume.
 A quick way to do that is to run your resume through our free assessment tool, Score My Resume.
 It scans your resume and gives you immediate feedback on how to improve it.